mouricedevs/gifted/README.md

 <a><img src='https://i.imgur.com/LyHic3i.gif'/></a>

-### THIS REPO IS NO LONGER AVAILABLE,,,CLOSED BY OWNER
+### THIS REPO IS NO LONGER AVAILABLE,,,(CLOSED BY OWNER).
+ALL API KEYS USED HERE BEFORE ARE TO BE DEACTIVATED...